 Tour Grant County has a list of other attractions and things to see while in the area.

-Blue Lake is open seasonally, from the last Saturday in April through September.
+Blue Lake is open seasonally, from the fourth Saturday in April through September.

 Otherwise, the lake follows typical state rules.